 Outcomes.
-The outcomes of assessments that stimulated autonomous motivation were higher creativity;34 skill development;44 fostering of self-regulation, time management skills, mastery learning, and self-directed corrective actions;^{30,34,41} interest in the topic;27 a deeper learning approach,^{26,43,45,46} higher effort and better connection with the material;^{34,47} increased quality of work,29 competence, confidence, and performance;^{26,40} improved goal setting and engagement in learning;^{33,44} better error identification and higher effort on practicing clinical skills;48 increased motivation to spend more time with patients;38 increased skills and professionalism development;45 and encouraging students to improve their work.42 Lower effort was found in formative compared with summative assessments in spite of formative assessments stimulating autonomous motivation.38 Reflection on assessments enhanced student motivation, learning, and well-being.33
+The outcomes of assessments that stimulated autonomous motivation were higher creativity34; skill development44; fostering of self-regulation, time management skills, mastery learning, and self-directed corrective actions; interest in the topic; a deeper learning approach, 26,43,45,46 higher effort and better connection with the material; increased quality of work,29 competence, confidence, and performance;

+improved goal setting and engagement in learning; better error identification and higher effort on practicing clinical skills48; increased motivation to spend more time with patients38; increased skills and professionalism development; and encouraging students to improve their work.42 Lower effort was found in formative compared with summative assessments in spite of formative assessments stimulating autonomous motivation.38 Reflection on assessments enhanced student motivation, learning, and well-being.33

 Contexts.
-Stimulation of autonomous motivation happened in the context of the assessment being fun, interesting, and challenging;^{26,27,36,40,45} innovative, mastery-based, and conducted longitudinally;^{33,34} introduced in a seamless manner as part of instruction;46 and embedded with facets of student autonomy (e.g., students graded themselves on mastery criteria predetermined by the teacher,34 use of pass/fail grading only,34 provision of multiple attempts to pass,26 choices of assignments,34 choices in learning about topics of interest to them,^{40,45} and choices in place and time of assessment39).
+Stimulation of autonomous motivation happened in the context of the assessment being fun, interesting, and challenging26,27,36,40,45; innovative, masterybased, and conducted longitudinally; introduced in a seamless manner as part of instruction46; and embedded with facets of student autonomy (e.g., students graded themselves on mastery criteria predetermined by the teacher,34 use of pass/fail grading only,34 provision of multiple attempts to pass,26 choices of assignments,34 choices in learning about topics of interest to them, 40,45 choices in place and time of assessment).

-Stimulation of autonomous motivation also happened if the assessment was poised to directly build competence and was an embedded active learning assessment, with timely, external, and multiple sources of feedback.^{28,31,33,40,41,44,47,49} Assessments that included setting individual40 or shared goals,41 stimulated learners to reflect,33 were jointly constructed by learners and teachers,45 had authenticity with clinical practice,^{26,28,35,37,38,49} encouraged sharing or shared group learning and responsibility,^{27,39,41,44} and held personal value for students also stimulated autonomous motivation.^{27,31,45} Certain student characteristics also form the context for autonomous motivation stimulation, such as high baseline autonomous motivational (for learning) levels,39 having the motivation for personal achievement or satisfaction, or having a love of learning and passion for the topic.^{26,40} Variations in the effect of assessments on motivation were seen depending on the type of assessment (i.e., testing fact recall or deep thinking).26 change their learning approach.45 Students worked to a schedule because they were autonomously motivated.32 Some students would study for the assessment even if they were not graded as they just wanted to be good doctors.38 Formative assessments motivated students by making them aware of what they already knew and what they needed to study.27 Certain assessment types stimulated autonomous motivation by providing instant feedback through rubrics and shifting the focus to mastery learning.34
+Stimulation of autonomous motivation also happened if the assessment was poised to directly build competence and was an embedded active learning assessment, with timely, external, and multiple sources of feedback.
+28,31,33,40,41,44,47,49 Assessments that included setting individual40 or shared goals,41 stimulated learners to reflect,33 were jointly constructed by learners and teachers,45 had authenticity with clinical practice, 26,28,35,37,38,49 encouraged sharing or shared group learning and responsibility,27,39,41,44 and held personal value for students also stimulated autonomous motivation.
+Certain student characteristics also form the context for autonomous motivation stimulation, such as high baseline autonomous motivational (for learning) levels,39 having the motivation for personal achievement or satisfaction, or having a love of learning and passion for the topic.
+26,40 Variations in the effect of assessments on motivation were seen depending on the type of assessment (i.e., testing fact recall or deep thinking).26

 Mechanisms.
 Assessments stimulated autonomous motivation through several mechanisms.
-A fun and challenging assessment triggered autonomous motivation and doing it in a group provided a holistic picture, which would be difficult for individual students to do on their own.27 Students were more driven by personal motivation when they could choose their own topics and
+A fun and challenging assessment triggered autonomous motivation and doing it in a group provided a holistic picture, which would be difficult for individual students to do on their own.
+Students were more driven by personal motivation when they could choose their own topics and change their learning approach.
+Students worked to a schedule because they were autonomously motivated.
+Some students would study for the assessment even if they were not graded as they just wanted to be good doctors.
+Formative assessments motivated students by making them aware of what they already knew and what they needed to study.27 Certain assessment types stimulated autonomous motivation by providing instant feedback through rubrics and shifting the focus to mastery learning.